+She said gender diversity brings a different perspective to the profession and benefits not only patients, but men who already are in nursing.
 Colby has asked her male students to suggest ways to make nursing more inclusive.
 “They say we need more male faculty in schools and more (nurse) preceptors with men in that role,” she said.

-Colby added: “We also need gender-neutral language in our textbooks.
+Colby said it’s essential to fight stereotypes by teaching youth men can be professional caregivers.
+She added, “We also need gender-neutral language in our textbooks.
 We can’t have a conversation when a nurse is always ‘she’ or ‘her’; the pictures need to reflect that, too.
 We need to be asking high school students, ‘Why not nursing?’ … and we need to be talking to those in nursing schools to see what’s working, what’s not, as well as talking to nurses in practice.”